 Where Brave falls flat

 Overall, I like Brave and think it’s on its way to becoming one of the top choices for a browser.
-I currently use it daily at home and work, but the unreliable sync feature has resulted in me farming out bookmarking duties to lists on Google Keep until it gets fixed.
+I currently use it daily at home and work, but the unreliable sync feature had me relying on pasting my bookmark URLs on Google Keep until I found xBrowserSync.